-- bona fide reasons for the professor to be present and teaching in the lab (eg., the assigned lab instructor is new to the course, the labs are being substantially revamped, additional expertise is needed in the lab to provide assistance to students, etc.) - 1.2 No Faculty member shall be obliged to teach more than the standard teaching assignment for their appointment.
-Any Faculty member may voluntarily apply to the appropriate Dean to undertake teaching in excess of standard teaching assignment and shall be compensated in accordance with the rate for teaching courses as overload. - 1.2.1 If the Dean indicates that a course is to be cancelled due to low enrolment, the Dean shall indicate the process to be followed, and suggest ways of, and assist with, increasing enrolment. - 1.3.1 In the Faculty of Education, a practicum responsibility for fourteen (14) students over an academic year shall be considered equivalent to six (6) credit hours for Faculty members and Education Practicum Supervisors. - In the School of Nursing, clinical responsibility should normally range between six (6) and nine (9) students per clinical group, taking into account the greater intensity of supervision for newer students as well as students with higher learning needs.
-Assignment of clinical student ratio will be done in consultation with the Faculty member, year coordinator, and the Director, School of Nursing. - 1.3.2 An enrolment of six (6) students for one academic term in individual instruction of applied music courses requiring one hour per week of individual instruction is equivalent to a three-credit course assignment; for an enrolment of fewer students or for individual instruction of less than one hour, the fulfillment of teaching expectation is adjusted proportionally.
-Instruction of ensembles in the Music Department shall be credited at 0.5 times 1 credit hour of each hour of weekly ensemble. - 1.3.3 In the Department of Adult Education, the teaching of one three-week Foundations Institute is equivalent to a teaching assignment of three (3) credit hours for Faculty members; should the enrolment in any Foundations Institute be equal to or greater than 20 students, it will be equivalent to a teaching assignment of six (6) credit hours.
-The remainder of the teaching assignment for faculty in the Department of Adult Education, to the maximum of 15 credit hours, consists of instructing students about research and supervising student learning throughout their program.
-A responsibility for seven (7) students over an academic year for this ongoing instruction shall be considered equivalent to three (3) credit hours for Faculty members.
-For a student to count, the student will be registered and paying the appropriate full-time or part-time tuition fees. - 1.3.4 A Faculty member who supervises one StFX student in undergraduate honours research shall receive teaching credit in the amount of one ninth (1/9) of a three (3) credit course per completed honours thesis.
-If an undergraduate honours research project is cosupervised by two (2) Faculty members, each Faculty member will receive teaching credit of half the amount specified above per completed honours thesis.
-This compensation shall be banked and converted into either future course release or payment
+- 1.2.4 In the School of Nursing, clinical responsibility should normally range between six (6) and nine (9) students per clinical group, taking into account the greater intensity of supervision for newer students as well as students with higher learning needs.

+Assignment of clinical student ratio will be done in consultation with the Faculty member, Clinical Placements Educator, and the Director, School of Nursing. - 1.2.5 In the Department of Music, an enrolment of six (6) students for one academic term in individual instruction of applied music courses requiring one hour per week of individual instruction is equivalent to a three-credit course assignment; for an enrolment of fewer students or for individual instruction of less than one hour, the fulfillment of teaching expectation is adjusted proportionally.
+Instruction of ensembles in the Music Department shall be credited at 0.5 times one credit hour of each hour of weekly ensemble. - In the Department of Adult Education, the teaching of one three-week Foundations Institute is equivalent to a teaching assignment of three (3) credit hours for Faculty members; should the enrolment in any Foundations Institute be equal to or greater than twenty (20) students, it will be equivalent to a teaching assignment of six (6) credit hours.
+The remainder of the teaching assignment for faculty in the Department of Adult Education, to the maximum of fifteen (15) credit hours, consists of instructing students about research and supervising student learning throughout their program.
+A responsibility for seven (7) students over an Academic Year for this ongoing instruction shall be considered equivalent to three (3) credit hours for Faculty members.
+For a student to count, the student will be registered and paying the appropriate full-time or part-time tuition fees.